Bijon Setu massacre: Press coverage

-Press coverage
+The story sent out by United Press International added that two of the nuns who were killed were "seen carrying a child near a railway station".

 As part of its initial coverage, The Statesman Weekly reported the state's chief minister's suspicions that the attack had been staged to embarrass the party in power before the upcoming election.
 Ananda Marga blamed the attack on the Communist Party of India (Marxist) (CPI(M)).
 While this accusation was repeated for many years, recent Ananda Marga scholarship assumes the mob was motivated by unfounded allegations of child kidnapping.

-Sil describes how members of Ananda Marga had engaged in many acts of violence, including the murders of members leaving the group.
-Media coverage and government response made the group out to be far more violent than it actually was.
-Sil then described how the term chheledhora (child-lifter) is a particularly loathsome label in Bengal, and drew a parallel to how women accused of witchcraft were treated in the West, and reported how three people were beaten to death by a mob after being suspected of child kidnapping, even though no report of kidnappings was ever made to the police.
-(Note: On 25 August 2010 a woman in Chittagong was lynched by a mob after a similar accusation.
-The news report indicated that this was an ongoing problem.)

-Historian Helen Crovetto noted that social services provided by the Ananda Marga may have made them more vulnerable to such an accusation.

 Investigation and aftermath

+Initial reports said that more than 106 people were arrested in the first week after the incident.
+On 4th May, Jyoti Basu, Chief Minister of West Bengal at the time formed the Deb Commission to investigate the murders.
+But the Ananda Margis rejected the state enquiry commission and demanded Central Govt to form an enquiry commission.
+The Central govt rejected this demand.

-Jyoti Basu, the chief minister in Bengal at the time of the murders, and his police force were accused of inaction, and he formed the Deb Commission in response to the pressure.
-Ananda Margis had no faith in the commission because Kanti Ganguly and other prominent CPI(M) leaders were accused in this incident.
-The National Human Rights Commission took up the investigation in 1996, but did not make much progress, allegedly due to interference from the state government.
-On 30 April 1999, the Ananda Marga Pracharaka Samgha (AMPS) demanded a high-level judicial probe led by a working Supreme Court judge into the mass killing of Ananda Margis.
+The National Human Rights Commission took up the investigation in 1996, but did not make much progress.
+On 30 April 1999, the Ananda Marga Pracharaka Samgha (AMPS) demanded a high-level judicial probe led by a working Supreme Court judge into the killing of Ananda Margis.
 On 30 April 2004, Ananda Marga held the first rally in Calcutta commemorating the massacre without the need to acquire a court order for permission.
 The group continues to block the bridge and surrounding areas on 30 April every year with a procession.

+Ananda Marga were also involved in the Purulia Arms Drop Case, in a conspiracy to overthrow the Left Front govt of West Bengal in 1995.

 After the Trinamool Congress came to power, the Amitabh Lala Commission of Inquiry, a single-member judicial commission under the supervision of Amitabh Lala, a former judge of the Calcutta High Court, was formed in March 2012 to investigate the killings after repeated appeals for a formal judicial inquiry.
-Basu personally said "[w]hat can be done?
-Such things do happen" when asked about the massacre.
+The Commission has not submitted any report till date.